Ank-G/-Real-time-digital-modelling-using-robotic-glove/README.md

 # Real time digital modelling using robotic glove
+The model on-screen can be manipulated using the robotic glove.
+The digital hand mimics the movement of the robotic glove.
+Speed of movement and angle of rotation of the digital hand is controlled using accelorometer and gyroscope values respectively.
+To reduce noise and to filter out good values for movement of the digital hand, a complementary filter is used.

+- **Formula used by the complementary filter:**\
+$angle = (1 - α) * (angle + gyroscope * dt) + α * accelerometer$

 - **Microcontroller used:** Arduino Uno

 - **Communication protocol:** Wired or HC-05 Bluetooth serial module